Jarred-Sumner/git-peek/README.md

 ## How does this work?

-If you pass it a GitHub repository, it fetches a tarball instead of using git.
+If you pass it a GitHub repository, it fetches a tarball instead of using git and decompresses it while downloading it (streaming).
 From unscientific benchmarks, this is about 2x faster than cloning.
-While downloading the tarball, it also downloads the specific file linked to (or the `README.md`) via JSDelivr's CDN.
-Whichever happens first, it opens in the editor, but it will keep fetching the repo until its complete or the program exits.
+While downloading & decompressing the tarball, it also downloads the specific file linked to (or the `README.md`) via JSDelivr's CDN.
+Whichever happens first, it opens in the editor (usually JSDelivr), but it will keep fetching the repo until its complete or the program exits.

 If you pass it a git repository rather than a Github url, it does a [partial clone](https://github.blog/2020-12-21-get-up-to-speed-with-partial-clone-and-shallow-clone/) instead of doing a full clone.